×

 Step-by-Step Guide: How to Buy SEO Leads

-1. Define Your Ideal Customer Profile (ICP) and Criteria.
-Before spending a dollar, get specific.
+Be specific before spending money.
 What industry?
 Company size?
 Job title?
-Geographic region?
-What search terms indicate true intent?
-A vague request like “B2B leads” will yield garbage.
-Be precise: “Marketing directors at tech startups in the US searching for ‘ABM software pricing.’”
+Location?
+What search terms show true intent?
+A vague request like "B2B leads" gets bad results.
+Be precise: "Marketing directors at US tech startups searching for ‘ABM software pricing.’"

-2. Research and Shortlist Reputable Vendors.
 Avoid random Google ads.
 Look for established companies with transparent practices.
-Search for “lead generation platforms” or “SEO lead marketplace.”
-Key questions: How do they source leads?
+Search for "lead generation platforms" or "SEO lead marketplace."
+Ask: How do they source leads?
 Can they provide a sample?
-What is their data verification process?
+How do they verify data?

-3. Request and Scrutinize Lead Samples.
 Never buy blind.
-Ask for 10-20 free sample leads matching your ICP.
+Ask for 10-20 free sample leads.
 Check each one:

-• Are the leads truly exclusive or shared?
+• Are the leads exclusive or shared?

-• Is the lead timestamp recent (within 24-48 hours for real-time)?
+• Is the lead timestamp recent (within 24-48 hours)?

 4. Understand Pricing Models and Minimums.
-Common models include:

 5. Negotiate Terms and Ensure Compliance.
-The contract must specify:

 • Lead criteria guarantees (e.g., "100% match ICP, 95% email deliverability").